Tricks Real Estate Agents Play: 7 Shady Games to Watch for

 Or…

-The agent says that in order for the “buyer” to view the home, the seller needs to sign a listing agreement with them (which isn’t true).
+The agent says that in order for the “buyer” to view the home, the seller needs to sign an agreement with them (which isn’t true).

-Alarm bells should be ringing if an agent uses this tactic on you.
+Alarm bells should be ringing if this happens to you.

 Or there really is a buyer and the agent wants to represent both parties to double their commission.